graupe/axent/README.md

 [![Elixir CI](https://github.com/graupe/axent/actions/workflows/elixir.yml/badge.svg)](https://github.com/graupe/axent/actions/workflows/elixir.yml)

 `Axent` contains some syntactic/grammatical extensions for Elixir.
-Opposed to some other packages that provide similar functionality, this package actually overrides core syntactic elements.
+Opposed to other packages that provide some of these features, this package actually overrides core syntactic elements to give cleaner feel and syntactic editor support without special treatments.

 `Axent` is a personal experiment.